Feature Importance Disparities for Data Bias Investigations: Experiments

 \section{Experiments}

 Here we report the results of our empirical investigation across $16$ different dataset/$\fid$-notion pairings.
 These results confirm that our method can find large $\avgfid$ values corresponding to rich subgroups defined as simple functions of protected attributes (Table~\ref{tab:summary}, Figures~\ref{fig:all_de}, \ref{fig:vid_dist}), and are larger than those found by optimizing over marginal subgroups alone (Section~\ref{sec:rich_marg_main}).
 Moreover, in Section~\ref{subsec:fairness} we find that high $\avgfid$ subgroups tend to have significant disparities in traditional fairness metrics (Table~\ref{tab:fair_compare}), and that rich subgroups that maximize a fairness notion like FPR disparity also express high $\avgfid$ features, albeit smaller than those found by Algorithm~\ref{alg:cap} (Table~\ref{tab:gerry_compare}).
-Perhaps most significantly, for a tool designed to assist the process of $\dbi$, is that the high $\avgfid$ subgroups found correspond to subgroups and features that are suggestive of potential dataset bias, one example of which we covered in the initial case study and provide further examples of in Appendix~\ref{sec:key_sub_app}.
-In the Appendix, we include additional results showing that the rich subgroups found generalize out of sample both in terms of $\avgfid$ and group size $|g|$ (Appendix~\ref{subsec:valid}), are relatively robust to the choice of hypothesis class of $h$ (Appendix~\ref{sec:hypothesis_app}), and that our algorithms converge quickly in practice (Appendix~\ref{sec:conv_app}).
+Perhaps most significantly, for a tool designed to assist the process of $\dbi$, is that the high $\avgfid$ subgroups found correspond to subgroups and features that are suggestive of potential dataset bias, one example of which we covered in the initial case study and provide further examples of in Section~\ref{sec:key_sub_app}.
+In Appendix~\ref{sec:synthetic_experiment}, we construct two synthetic datasets, one where the feature importance is the same across all subgroups, and one where there is a deliberately introduced disparity in a specific rich subgroup, in order to verify that our methods i) avoid false discovery and ii) can effectively pick out a high-$\fid$ subgroup.
+We also include results showing that the rich subgroups found generalize out of sample both in terms of $\avgfid$ and group size $|g|$ (Appendix~\ref{subsec:valid}), are relatively robust to the choice of hypothesis class of $h$ (Appendix~\ref{sec:hypothesis_app}), and that our algorithms converge quickly in practice (Appendix~\ref{sec:conv_app}).
+The code used for our experiments is available at \href{https://github.com/safr-ai-lab/xai-disparity}{github.com/safr-ai-lab/xai-disparity}.